Long Beach Hit-and-Run Accident Lawyers

 - Vehicular Manslaughter with Gross Negligence –

-- First DUI Offense – $390-$1,000 fine | Three to six months of alcohol classes | Five months using Ignition Interlock Device | License suspended for up to four months
+- First DUI Offense – $390-$1,000 fine | Three to six months of alcohol classes | Five months using the Ignition Interlock Device | License suspended for up to four months

-- DUI Causing Bodily Injury – $390-$1,000 fine | Three to six months of alcohol classes | Five months using Ignition Interlock Device | License suspended for up to four months
+- DUI Causing Bodily Injury – $390-$1,000 fine | Three to six months of alcohol classes | Five months using the Ignition Interlock Device | License suspended for up to four months

-Common Scenarios for Hit-and-Run Accidents
+Common Scenarios For Hit-And-Run Accidents

 - A driver operates their vehicle while under the influence of drugs or alcohol.